 Yes.
 These are called Core Competencies, and you can click here to view those competencies.

-I heard there's an SLO song.
-Can I listen to it?
+I heard there's an SLO music video.
+Can I watch it?

 Of course.
 It was created by former students Helen Nguyen and Matt Wells for a contest.
 Watch their video.